Hands up who can profess to actually know anything about their car, other than how to drive it?

 I make it a habit to check our vehicles every 5,000 miles – something I would probably not be so fastidious about, but the extremely hot weather as you can see can have a severe impact on your vehicle far beyond every day use at “home”‘ little and often should save you from some major repairs if things go wrong.

-I ask my garage to look at changing the oil and air filters, do tires need rotating or replacing, is the A/C gassed, brakes checked, fire extinguisher present, windscreen wipers working (even dust needs wiping off!) – all that good stuff.
+I ask my garage to look at changing the oil and air filters, do tires need rotating or replacing, is the A/C gassed, brakes checked, fire extinguisher present, windshield wipers working (even dust needs wiping off!) – all that good stuff.

 Post contributed by Keri Hedrick – Mom of 3 and editor of Family Travel in the Middle East – follow along with her online magazine for more great tips on road tripping in the UAE and Middle East region.